 Brendan Kennelly was born in Ballylongford in 1936.
-One of a large family, he went to the local National School, where amongst his teachers was the late Johnny Walsh, who died recently.
-He received his secondary education at St. Ita’s College, Tarbert, an inter-denominational school, where at the age of 12, he was reading Baudelaire.
+One of a large family, he went to the local National School and received his secondary education at St. Ita’s College, Tarbert, an inter-denominational school, where at the age of 12, he was reading Baudelaire.

 In 1963 he was appointed to the Department of English in Trinity College, Dublin, became a Fellow of the College in 1967, was promoted Associate Professor of English in 1969, and became the first occupant of the newly-created Chair of Modern Literature in 1973.
 He retired from this post in 2006.

 By 1963 he had published four books of poems, Cast a cold eye (1959), The Dark About Our Loves (1961), The Rain, the Moon (1962), and Green Town Lands (1963) in conjunction with Rudi Holzapfel.
 Since then he has published a further twelve books of poems: Let Fall no Burning Leaf (1963), My Dark Feathers (1964), Moloney Up and At It (1965), Collection One: Getting Up Early (1966), Good Souls To Survive (1967), Dream of a Black Fox (21968), Selected Poems (1969), A Drinking Cup (1970), Bread (1971), Love Cry: The Kerry Sonnets (1972), Salvation: The Stranger (1972), and Selected and New Poems (1972).

 Two novels by Brendan Kennelly, The Crooked Cross (1963) and Florentines (1967), have been well received.
 He won the AE Memorial Prize for Poetry in 1967 and the Critics’ Special Harvey’s Award in 1988.